pesto93/Datastream_analysis/readme.md

 ## Script Execution
 <b> &#x1F499; 💙 NOTE - Project was developed and tested on windows but should work
-similarly with Linux and Mac, Just you may need to change Python to python3 if necessary &#x1F499; 💙
+similarly with Linux and Mac, Just you may need to change Python to Python3 in - run.sh - if necessary
+&#x1F499; 💙
 </b>